-Most of the empirical research on personal bankruptcy makes use of the variation in exemption levels that causes bankruptcy law to differ across U.S. states.
-Gropp, Scholz and White (1997) found that if households live in states with high rather than low exemptions, they are more likely to be turned down for credit, they borrow less, and they pay higher interest rates.
-They also found that in high exemption states, credit is redistributed from low-asset to high-asset households.
-Households in high exemption states demand more credit because borrowing is less risky, but lenders respond by offering larger loans to high-asset households while rationing credit more tightly to lowasset households.
-Similar results have been found for the effect of high exemptions on the availability of small business credit.
+Most of the empirical research on personal bankruptcy makes use of the variation in exemption levels that causes bankruptcy law to differ across US states.
+Gropp, Scholz and White (1997) found that, if households live in states with high rather than low exemptions, they are more likely to be turned down for credit, they borrow less, and they pay higher interest rates.
+They also found that in high-exemption states credit is redistributed from low-asset to high-asset households.
+Households in high-exemption states demand more credit because borrowing is less risky, but lenders respond by offering larger loans to high-asset households while rationing credit more tightly to low-asset households.
 Fay, Hurst and White (2002) found that households are more likely to file for bankruptcy when their financial benefit from filing is higher.
 Since households' financial benefit from filing is positively related to the size of the exemption, this means that households are more likely to file if they live in states with higher bankruptcy exemptions.
-Individuals are also more likely to own or start businesses in states with higher exemption levels, presumably because the additional consumption insurance in these states lowers the cost of business failure.
-Finally, since higher exemption levels provide households with additional consumption insurance, the variance of household consumption is predicted to be smaller in states that have higher exemption levels.
-Grant (2003) found macro-level support for this hypothesis using data on the variance of consumption across state-years.
+Fay, Hurst and White did not find that recent job loss or health problems were significantly related to whether households filed for bankruptcy.
+But they found that households were more likely to file when they live in regions that have higher average bankruptcy filing rates - which suggests the existence of network effects.